 Overall, the Dhara Devi Chiang Mai is an exceptional resort-style hotel that easily ranks amongst the best hotels that I have ever stayed at.
 I was overwhelmed by the architecture, domain grounds, and facilities.
 You need at least 2 days to take in all the sights of the hotel site.
 The resort does have a few short-comings that did not bother me at all, but you may want to know them nonetheless:

-- The distance into the walled city (where Chiang Mai’s famous night bazaar is located) is about 3 km (2 miles), so it’s necessary to use a taxi or the free hotel shuttle that runs that route about three times a day.
-However, the amenities and ambiance at the Dhara Dhevi are far superior as compared to all the hotels located closer to Chiang Mai’s main tourist area.
+- The distance into the walled city (where Chiang Mai’s famous night bazaar is located) is about 3 km (2 miles), so it’s necessary to use a taxi or the free hotel shuttle that runs about three times a day.
+That said, the amenities and ambiance at the Dhara Dhevi are far superior as compared to all the hotels located closer to Chiang Mai’s main tourist area.

-- The villa’s plunge pool are not particularly private: these houses and their gardens border the rice paddies, where all hotel guests can can walk around.
+- The villa’s plunge pool are not particularly private: these houses and their gardens border the rice paddies, where other hotel guests freely walk around.

 - Location: 9/10

 - Food: 9/10